ferhatvurucu/aws-daily-tasks/README.md

 Helps you to translate large text documents with Amazon Translate and Natural Language Toolkit for Python.

 usage: translate_large_text_documents.py [-h] -l LANG

+**AWS ECS Highlight Possible Bottlenecks**

+Helps you to summarize CPU and memory usages across an ECS cluster over the last 24 hours.